|

 on how to get your cat to eat,

-how to get your cat to eat the prescription food, what to do if you don't
+how to get your cat to eat the therapeutic kidney diet, what to do if you don't

 succeed and the nutritional requirements of CKD cats in the